Skip to main navigation menu Skip to main content Skip to site footer

 References

-4. Milana, Marcella, et al. “INTRODUCTION: Societal Sustainability: The Contribution of Adult Education to Sustainable Societies.”
-International Review of Education / Internationale Zeitschrift Für Erziehungswissenschaft / Revue Internationale de l’Education, vol. 62, no. 5, 2016, pp. 517–22.
+4. Milana, M., et al. (2016).
+Introduction: Societal sustainability: The contribution of adult education to sustainable societies.
+International Review of Education / Internationale Zeitschrift Für Erziehungswissenschaft / Revue Internationale de l’Education, 62(5), 517–522.